Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

-In Fig.~(\ref{fig:nio-dyn1}) we look at the real-time dynamics of the anti-ferromagnet \ce{NiO} under applied external and homogeneous magnetic fields.
-The electronic ground state is characterized by two opposite local magnetic moments with approximate magnitude $1.1 \mu_{\rm B}$ and oriented along the z-axis localized around the two \ce{Ni} atoms (the \ce{O} atoms are non-magnetic).
-The calculation converges on a $2\times 2\times 2$ {\bf k}-grid that allows us to perform real-time simulations more efficiently.
+We now look at the real-time dynamics of the anti-ferromagnet \ce{NiO} under applied external and homogeneous magnetic fields.
+The results are shown in Fig.~(\ref{fig:nio-dyn1}).
+The electronic ground state is characterized by two opposite local magnetic moments with approximate magnitude \(1.1~\mu_\text{B}\) and oriented along the z-axis localized around the two \ce{Ni} atoms (the \ce{O} atoms are non-magnetic).
+The calculation converges on a \(2\times 2\times 2\) {\bf k}-grid that allows us to perform real-time simulations more efficiently.
 The applied magnetic field shown in the figure is oriented along the {\rm x} axis and remains constant throughout the simulation.
-The total magnetization of the system does not change over time.
-The system remains in its anti-ferromagnetic state.
-From Eq.~(\ref{Eq:GMT}) we have that the global magnetic torque acting on the anti-ferromagnet is zero.
-The effective equation for the two magnetic moments, ${\bf M}^{A/B}$ is
+The total magnetization of the system does not change over time; the system remains in its anti-ferromagnetic state.
+From Eq.~(\ref{eq:GMT}) we have that the global magnetic torque acting on the anti-ferromagnet is zero.
+The effective equation for the two magnetic moments, \({\bf M}^\text{A/B}\) is

-The total magnetization ${\bf M}_\Omega={\bf M}^{\rm A}+{\bf M}^{\rm B}$ integrated in the cell is approximately zero in the ground state, and therefore its derivative is also zero $\dot{\bf M}_\Omega=0$ and its value does not change over time.\\ The applied magnetic field does not perturb the electronic density; as a consequence, the dynamics is adiabatic and remains fully coherent, with magnetic moments not changing in magnitude over time.
-In the six panels of Fig.~(\ref{fig:nio-dyn1}) we show snapshots of the spin density profile at different time steps during the real-time simulation.
-The time is expressed in atomic units, and the magnetization density texture clearly shows the magnetic moments rotating around the axis parallel to the direction of the applied field.
-This demonstrates the capability of \texttt{INQ} of performing real-time spin dynamics in magnetic solids.
+The total magnetization \({\bf M}_\Omega={\bf M}^\text{A}+{\bf M}^\text{B}\) integrated in the cell is approximately zero in the ground state, and therefore its derivative is also zero \(\dot{\bf M}_\Omega = 0\) and its value remains constant over time.
+The applied magnetic field does not perturb the electronic density; as a consequence, the dynamics is adiabatic and remains fully coherent, with magnetic moments not changing in magnitude over time.
+In the six panels of Fig.~(\ref{fig:nio-dyn1}) we show snapshots of the spin density profile at different times during the real-time simulation.
+The magnetization density texture clearly shows the magnetic moments rotating around the axis parallel to the direction of the applied field.
+This simulation demonstrates the capability of \textsc{INQ} of performing real-time spin dynamics in magnetic solids.